techb/Esp32Campy/README.md

 # Esp32Campy
 Python implementation for a WebSocket server handling ESP32 Cam module streams.
 Flask server to handle front-end and house the JS used that does most of the WebSocket work.
 Since this is using a server to handle everything, the limit for concurrent connections, all receiving the live stream and control access, is high.

-This is a fun hobby project and not meant for use in production environments.
+!
+This is a fun hobby project and not meant for use in production environments. !

+---

+ESP == ESP32 Cam Module
+WS == Web Socket
+FS == Flask Server

+---

-- **WebSocket Server**: Handles the websocket connections.
+- **WS Server**: Handles the websocket connections.
 Tracks currently connected clients and removes them when their connections drop.
 When the WS server receives  messages/data it will echo/resend it to all other connected clients.
+I made it where you need to put in the WS address information incase you have multiple devices running at once.
+You can connect to the WS of each bot/device/ESP on the network if you know the IP:PORT address.

 - **Flask**: Simple flask server handling front-end connections.
 Serves a single html page containing an img tag for the video data and buttons to control the ESP32 Cam module.
+This is split up into 3 (three) main places: `static`, `templates`, `classes/FlaskServer.py`.
+Each containing the respective code.
+  - `static`: JavaScript and CSS
+  - `templates`: Flask HTML templates
+  - `classes/FlaskServer.py`: Flask

 ![Screenshot 1](READMEFILES/img/splash-page.png)
 ![Screenshot 2](READMEFILES/img/waiting-on-espcam.png)